regadior/sign-in-next-auth-skeleton/README.md

 ## ℹ️ About

-This project consists of a web made with ` NextJs `, using ` NextAuth ` to Sing In (in this case with google, github and twitch).
+This project consists of a web made with ` NextJs `, using ` NextAuth ` to Sign In (in this case with google, github and twitch).
 - Technologies and tools:
   - ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?&logo=typescript&logoColor=white)
   - ![Next JS](https://img.shields.io/badge/Next-black?&logo=next.js&logoColor=white)